Alex Cross (film): Plot

-Detective Dr. Cross and his wife, Maria, are out for dinner to celebrate the conception of their third child.
-Detective Dr. Cross says that he is considering taking a job with the FBI as it has better hours, pay, and benefits, and it would mean more time for his family.
+Alex and his wife, Maria, are out for dinner to celebrate the conception of their third child.
+Alex says that he is considering taking a job with the FBI as it has better hours, pay, and benefits, and it would mean more time for his family.
 Maria is reluctant because taking the FBI job would mean moving to Washington D.C. and her career is based in Detroit.
-Their discussion is interrupted when Picasso calls Detective Dr. Cross' phone using Ashe's number.
-Picasso sends a picture of Ashe, whom he tortured and killed, to Detective Dr. Cross.
-Detective Dr. Cross attempts to prod and profile Picasso by taunting him and asking questions.
-Enraged, Picasso, who has had a sniper rifle trained on Detective Dr. Cross all along, decides that the best way to take revenge on Detective Dr. Cross would be to kill his wife.
-He shoots Maria in the chest and she dies in Detective Dr. Cross' arms.
+Their discussion is interrupted when Picasso calls Alex’s phone using Ashe's number.
+Picasso sends a picture of Ashe, whom he tortured and killed, to Alex.
+Alex attempts to prod and profile Picasso by taunting him and asking questions.
+Enraged, Picasso, who has had a sniper rifle trained on Alex all along, decides that the best way to take revenge on Alex would be to kill his wife.
+He shoots Maria in the chest and she dies in Alex’s arms.

-Detective Dr. Cross and Kane, reeling from the losses in their personal lives, make it their personal crusade to bring Picasso to justice, through whatever means.
+Alex and Thomas, reeling from the losses in their personal lives, make it their personal crusade to bring Picasso to justice, through whatever means.
 They track down the chemist who supplied Picasso with the drug used on both Fan Yau and Ashe and are able to pinpoint his location.
-Detective Dr. Cross and Kane rush towards Picasso's known location when they realize that he is going to assassinate Giles Mercier.
+Alex and Thomas rush towards Picasso's known location when they realize that he is going to assassinate Giles Mercier.
 Picasso is able to launch an RPG towards Mercier's convoy, apparently killing him.
 The pair pursue Picasso and eventually catch up to him.
-Detective Dr. Cross and Picasso fight in the rafters of a church, where Picasso falls to his death, but not before telling Detective Dr. Cross that he made him who he is today.
+Alex and Picasso fight in the rafters of a church, where Picasso falls to his death, but not before telling Alex that he made him who he is today.

-Detective Dr. Cross deduces that Mercier is in fact alive and has been behind the attacks all along.
+Alex deduces that Mercier is in fact alive and has been behind the attacks all along.
 Mercier hired Picasso to fake his death using a man named Cloche in order to escape entanglements with the German government.
-While Mercier is hiding out in Indonesia, Detective Dr. Cross calls him and informs him that his assistant has sold him out for immunity.
+While Mercier is hiding out in Indonesia, Alex calls him and informs him that his assistant has sold him out for immunity.
 The local cops converge to arrest him for drug smuggling charges, which is punishable by death in Indonesia.
-Satisfied that justice had been served, Detective Dr. Cross and Kane both express their intent to work together at the FBI.
+Satisfied that justice had been served, Alex and Thomas both express their intent to work together at the FBI.